Using Java"s XMLStreamReader PULL XML Parser

 By dave on July 1, 2012

 Lastly, we look at building an ATOM document using the same principles.
 ATOM provides a means for site owners to provide updates to site users.
 It works by providing an XML document showing recent changes to the site.
 Browsers that support RSS and RSS readers can then highlight these changes to users.
-An atom formatted document contains two main sections, the header which describes the feed, and then a list of elements, that describe the content.

 Reading XML in groovy using XmlParser